geofileops.read_file#

 FROM "{input_layer}" layer

 The underlying library used to read the file can be choosen using the “GFO_IO_ENGINE” environment variable.
-Possible values are “fiona” and “pyogrio”.
-This option is created as a temporary fallback to “fiona” for cases where “pyogrio” gives issues, so please report issues if they are encountered.
+Possible values are “pyogrio”, “pyogrio-arrow” and “fiona”.
 In the future support for the “fiona” engine most likely will be removed.
-Default engine is “pyogrio”.
+Default engine is “pyogrio-arrow”.
+You can overrule whether arrow is used by passing e.g. use_arrow=False as a parameter.

 Parameters:

-• path (file path) – path to the file to read from
+• path (file path) – path to the file to read from.
+GDAL vsi paths are also supported.

 • layer (str, optional) – The layer to read.
 If None and there is only one layer in the file it is read, otherwise an error is thrown.
 Defaults to None.